dorellang/insight/docs/docs/Dashboard.md

 #### `.addLayer` ( parameters : `Object` ) : `Dashboard`
   Adds a new layer to the map visualization.

-  parameters is an object with one or more properties definig the layer's configuration.
+  parameters is an object with one or more properties defining the layer's configuration.

+  > id - The id of the layer.
+  >
+  > layer - Type of the layer.
+  >
+  > data-source - The source of data for the layer, can be an url or its own id.
+  >
+  > data - if the sata-source and id are the same, this data is used.
+  >
+  > layer_attr - The layer configuration attributes.
+  >

 ---
-#### `.show` ()
-  Places the dashboard inside the container, and starts the visualization.
+#### `.addFilter` ( filters : `Object` ) : `Dashboard`
+  Adds new filter options to the filterbar.

 ---